RajeshNalleboina/JsDocumentation/README.md

     var y="APSSDC" or 'APSSDC'
     var z=true;
     ```

+**General Rules for constructiong variable names are:**

++ A variable name must start with a letter, underscore (_), or dollar sign ($)
++ A variable name cannot start with a number.
++ A variable name can only contain alpha-numeric characters (A-z, 0-9) and underscores.
++ A variable name cannot contain spaces.
++ Variable names are case sensitive

 + In JavaScript, variables can also be declared without having any initial values assigned to them.
 This is useful for variables which are supposed to hold values like user inputs

 ```javascript